kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

   Working with Namespaces and Names
 ---

-The Namespace can be set for all Resources in a project by adding the `namespace` entry to the `kustomization.yaml` file.
-Consistent naming conventions can be applied to Resource Names in a project with the `namePrefix` and `nameSuffix` fields.
+The Namespace can be set for all Resources in a project by adding the [`namespace`] entry to the `kustomization.yaml` file.
+Consistent naming conventions can be applied to Resource Names in a project with the [`namePrefix`] and [`nameSuffix`] fields.

 ## Working with Namespaces
-### Add Namespace
-The Namespace for all namespaced Resources in a project can be set with the `namespace` field.
+The Namespace for all namespaced Resources in a project can be set with the [`namespace`] field.
 This sets the Namespace for both generated Resources (e.g. ConfigMaps and Secrets) and non-generated Resources.
 This will override Namespace values that already exist.

+### Add Namespace
 The following example sets the Namespace of a Deployment and a generated ConfigMap.

 1. Create a Kustomization file.